cookbrothersconstruction/documentation/test.md

 Different from Site Alerts which send an SMS (TXT) message to attendes, Site Announcements can be plain text, PDFs, images, videos or links.
 We can also make the viewing of announcements mandatory to ensure important information is seen.

-Here's how a basic text announcement looks in the app:
+Here's how a basic text announcement looks in the app when checking in to a site:

 ![How a basic announcement looks in the app](https://github.com/cookbrothersconstruction/documentation/assets/115191984/99bca7f0-3c7f-4c8f-af47-cfbe97341186)